The Character Theory of a Complex Group: Introduction

 Roughly speaking, an $\infty$-category (or synonymously $(\oo, 1)$-category) encodes the notion of a category whose morphisms form topological spaces and whose compositions and associativity properties are defined up to coherent homotopies.
-The theory of $\infty$-categories has many alternative formulations (as topological categories, Segal categories, quasicategories, etc; see \cite{Bergner} for a comparison between the different versions).
+The theory of $\infty$-categories has many alternative formulations (see \cite{Bergner} for a comparison between the different versions).
 We will follow the conventions of \cite{topos}, which is based on Joyal's quasi-categories \cite{Joyal}.
 Namely, an $\infty$-category is a simplicial set satisfying a weak version of the Kan condition guaranteeing the fillability of certain horns.
 The underlying vertices play the role of the set of objects while the fillable horns correspond to sequences of composable morphisms.
 The book \cite{topos} presents a detailed study of $\infty$-categories, developing analogues of many of the common notions of category theory (an overview of the $\infty$-categorical language, including limits and colimits, appears in \cite[Chapter 1.2]{topos}).
 An important distinction between $\infty$-categories and the more traditional settings of model categories or homotopy categories is that coherent homotopies are naturally built into the definitions.
 Thus for example, all functors are derived and the natural notions of limits and colimits correspond to {homotopy} limits and colimits.
+We will make essential use of the theory of adjoint functors, monads and Lurie's extension~\cite[6.2.2]{HA} of the Barr-Beck theorem to the setting of $\oo$-categories.